haproxy/haproxy/doc/lua-api/index.rst

 .. js:class:: Converters

   This class contains a lot of internal HAProxy sample converters.
-See the HAProxy documentation for more information about her usage.
+See the HAProxy documentation "configuration.txt" for more information about her usage.
+Its the chapter 7.3.1.

+  :see: TXN.c
+  :see: TXN.sc

+  Converters provides statefull transformation.
+They are useful for:

+  * converting input to base64,
+  * applying hash on input string (djb2, crc32, sdbm, wt6),
+  * format date,
+  * json escape,
+  * extracting prefered language comparing two lists,
+  * turn to lower or upper chars,
+  * deal with stick tables.

 Channel class
 =============